vyuva-17/ticketManagementSystem/README.md

     12. Db configuration need to change in config.ini under config folder call the defined variables for DB Configuration Management.
     13. To Avoid Sql Query Injection I have called the db constants instead of db details.
     14. Base URL Redirection is also implemented
+    15. Zoho Desc API Add Ticket, List All Tickets integration is executed in php to run curl and fetch response fetched response is pased to js and render the data

 # services